About Miss Indigenous Canada

 Our Vision.

-We see a generation with passion, motive, and love for the communities and cultures they come from, and titleholders who work to foster that within their own communities and others.
+We see a generation with passion, motive, and love for the communities and cultures they come from, and ambassadors who work to foster that within their own communities and others.

 • Open to First Nations, Métis, and Inuit women/two-spirit with a verifiable community affiliation

-• Contestants must be at least 18 years old and no older than 30 by the competition weekend
+• Participants must be at least 18 years old and no older than 30 by the program week

 • Must be a Canadian resident